Marlins rookie Marisnick still seeking 1st hit

 The 22-year-old center fielder went 0-for-12 in his first three big-league games in Colorado, but he remained in the starting lineup Friday against Pittsburgh for the start of a homestand.

 Marisnick and top prospect Christian Yelich, 21, were recalled from Double-A Jacksonville to make their big-league debuts Tuesday.
-Yelich singled in his first at-bat and went 4-for-12 in his first three games, and said he's confident his close friend Marisnick will soon be getting on base, too.
+Yelich singled in his first at-bat and went 4-for-12 in his first three games.

 "He's going to feel like the weight of the world is off his shoulders,'' Redmond said.
 "I think what happens is you get up here and don't get a hit in your first game or your first two games, and you start thinking about it and you start panicking.''

 As the Marlins began a 10-game homestand, Marisnick and Yelich were finding their way around the team's ballpark, which opened last year.
 Both were impressed with the luxurious clubhouse, and Marisnick was excited to see the notoriously roomy outfield.